 How Big Is the Problem in Indiana?

-According to the most recent statistics, there were 180 fatalities caused by drunk driving in Indiana in 2015, representing approximately 20 percent of all traffic fatalities that year.
+There were 180 fatalities caused by drunk driving in Indiana in 2015, representing approximately 20 percent of all traffic fatalities that year.
 This number was down from the 205 alcohol-related traffic deaths in 2014 and continues a downward trend over the last five years.
 In 2014, there were 4,574 crashes in Indiana involving alcohol.
 The state’s DUI Task Force conducted 71 sobriety checkpoints in 2014, resulting in 719 arrests or citations.

 How Alcohol Impairs Driving Ability